 In the book I’m reading now – The Year of Reading Dangerously – the author is attempting to read The Unnamable by Samuel Beckett while on the train – a task that requires ultimate concentration, preferably silence.
 However, silence is sadly lacking on commuter trains to London.
 So he did what he thought was the next best thing: he put on his headphones and blasted Metal Machine Music – an album renowned for being a horror for the ears, mechanical noise that scrapes on the eardrums and pierces the brain, the fourth worst album of all time.
 He wanted to block out everything else around him and devote his entire attention to Beckett.

 If only he’d known: there’s an app for that.
-I read about it on All Indie Writers a while back, though this is the first time I’ve really had to use it.
 It’s an app that houses a vast array of sounds – nature sounds, city sounds, musical ditties, white noise, countless others – along with various binaural beats.
 (There’s other stuff too, but for our purposes we want the ambient sounds and the binaural beats.)

 It’s actually a sleep app.
 You know, one of those ones designed to help you drift off by chirruping frogs into your brain on restless nights.
 (Wait, do frogs chirrup?)
 Obviously, we don’t want it for sleep.
 All Indie Writers had a different purpose for it: they said it was good for creating the right atmosphere for whatever you were trying to write.
 So if you were writing a horror story about a kid camping in the woods, you could turn on the ‘raining on tent’, the ‘leaves rustling’ and the ‘wind howling’ sounds, and away you went.